emannuelOC/OCWaveView/README.md

 ### Code

-Create a `WaveView` and add it as a subview anywhere, customize it changing the `color1`, `color2` and `color3` properties and update it setting its `value` property based on the audio input.
+Create one of the Wave View (Wave, SimpleWave of Bars) and add it as a subview anywhere, customize it changing the colors and update it setting its `value` property based on the audio input.

 ### Storyboard